The first approaches

 Each year, proceeds were devoted from the sale of these Bundesfeier cards to a named charity - for example to the fight against tuberculosis, to aid the blind, etc.

-The card at the right is typical of the type of design used.
+The card below is typical of the type of design used.
 Themes included nationalist images - especially Helvetia - heros and work.

 1918 Bundesfeier postcard depicting "The Harvesters".